ProvableHQ/leo/documentation/language/operators/cryptographic_operators.md

 ```leo file=../../code_snippets/operators/crypto/src/main.leo#signature_verify
 ```

-Verifies that the signature `first` was signed by the address `second` with respect to the field `third`, storing the result in `destination`.
-This verification follows the [Schnorr signature scheme](https://en.wikipedia.org/wiki/Schnorr_signature), which is a digital signature algorithm where the signer generates a random nonce, commits to it, computes a challenge using a hash function, and produces a signature by combining the nonce, challenge, and private key.
-The verifier checks the validity by reconstructing the challenge and ensuring consistency with the public key and message.
+Verifies signature `first` against address `second` and field `third`.
+The function stores the result in `destination`.
+This verification uses the [Schnorr signature scheme](https://en.wikipedia.org/wiki/Schnorr_signature).
+The signer generates a random nonce and commits to it.
+Then, the signer calculates a hash challenge.

+The signer combines the nonce, challenge, and private key to produce the signature.
+The verifier reconstructs the challenge and compares it with the public key and message.

 #### Supported Types